Skiracer33/stancon2019/README.md

 ## Handling missing data, censored values and measurement error in machine learning models using multiple imputation for early stage drug discovery

-This is the notebook for [STANCON 2019](https://mc-stan.org/events/stancon2019Cambridge/)
+This is a notebook for [STANCON 2019](https://mc-stan.org/events/stancon2019Cambridge/)

 Abstract is available [here.](https://mc-stan.org/events/stancon2019Cambridge/abstracts.html#19)